 - (1) Skilak Loop Management Area bounded by a line beginning at the eastern most junction of the Sterling Highway and the Skilak Loop Road (Mile 58) then due south to the south bank of the Kenai River, then southerly along the south bank of the Kenai River to its confluence with Skilak Lake, then westerly along the north shore of Skilak Lake to Lower Skilak Lake campground then northerly along the Lower Skilak Lake campground road and the Skilak Loop Road to its westernmost junction with the Sterling Highway (Mile 75.1), then easterly along the Sterling Highway to the point of beginning, is closed to hunting and trapping except that small game may be taken from October 1 through March 1 by bow and arrow only and moose by permit only. - (2) Kenai Controlled Use Area Unit 15A north of the Sterling Highway.
-The area is closed during moose hunting season to the use of aircraft for hunting moose, including transportation of a moose hunter, or moose parts.
+The area is closed during moose hunting season to the use of aircraft for hunting moose, including transportation of a moose hunters, their hunting gear, and/or moose parts.
 However, this does not apply after 12:01 a.m.
-September 11 and does not apply to transportation of a moose hunter or moose parts by aircraft to or from a publicly owned airport in the controlled use area. - (3) Lower Kenai Controlled Use Area Unit 15C the area is closed to anyone using a motorized vehicle (except an aircraft or boat) for hunting or assisting in hunting moose from September 11-14, and September 17-20, including transportation of persons, equipment, provisions or moose parts.
-However, this does not apply to the use of a motorized vehicle on a state or borough maintained highway or on graveled portions of Oilwell and Brody Roads. - (4) Kenai Moose Research Center Closed Area that area within the outer boundary fences of the Kenai Moose Research Center, located west and south of Coyote and Vixen Lakes is closed to all hunting.
+September 11 and does not apply to transportation of a moose hunter or moose parts by aircraft to or from a publicly owned airport in the controlled use area. - (3) Lower Kenal Controlled Use Area Unit 15C the area is closed to anyone using a motorized vehicle (except an aircraft or boat) for moose hunting, including the transportation of moose hunters, their hunting gear, and/or parts of moose, from September 11-14, and September 17-20.
+However, this does not apply to the use of a motorized vehicle on a state or borough maintained highway or on graveled portions of Oilwell and Brody Roads. - (4) Kenai Moose Research Center Closed Area that area within the outer boundary fences of the Kenai Moose Research Center, located west and south of Covote and Vixen Lakes is closed to all hunting.